 Indemnity

-OSG Administrator’s Obligation.
-OSG Administrator shall indemnify and defend DigiCert and its contractors, agents, employees, officers, directors, shareholders, affiliates, and assigns against all liabilities, claims, and damages owed to or brought by a third party and any related costs, and expenses (including reasonable attorney's fees) that are based on:
+OSG Administrator Obligation.
+OSG Administrator shall indemnify and defend DigiCert and its contractors, agents, employees, officers, directors, shareholders, affiliates, and assigns against all liabilities, claims, and damages owed to or brought by a third party and any related costs, and expenses (including reasonable attorney's fees) that are based on the actions or omissions of a Registration Authority.

-OSG Administrator’s material breach of this Agreement;

-A non-DigiCert product or service sold or provided by OSG Administrator;

-OSG Administrator’s and its agent’s subcontractor’s, or personnel’s violation of a law or regulation;

-Any statements, guarantees, and representations made by OSG Administrator or its agents subcontractors, or personnel to a Participant or other third party;

-OSG Administrator’s breach of a Participant Agreement;

-OSG Administrator’s and its agent’s subcontractor’s, or personnel’s failure to follow the RPS or the failure of a Trusted Agent to follow the RPS;

-OSG Administrator’s tax obligations, and any penalties or interest associated with such taxes, imposed by a government authority with respect to any payments made by OSG Administrator to DigiCert, excluding any payments based on DigiCert’s income; or

-OSG Administrator’s and its agent’s subcontractor’s, or personnel’s infringement on the intellectual property rights or privacy rights of a third party.

 OSG’s indemnification obligations under this section are not limited on the amount or types of damages and survive termination of this Agreement.

+Registration Authority Obligation.
+Ech Registration Authority shall indemnify and defend DigiCert and its contractors, agents, employees, officers, directors, shareholders, affiliates, and assigns against all liabilities, claims, and damages owed to or brought by a third party and any related costs, and expenses (including reasonable attorney's fees) that are based on a Registration Authority’s actions or omissions, including the Registration’s Authority’s failure to abide by the RPS or CPS.
+A Registration Authority’s indemnification obligations under this section are not limited on the amount or types of damages and survive termination of this Agreement.

 DigiCert’s Obligation.
 DigiCert shall indemnify and defend OSG Administrator and its contractors, agents, employees, officers, directors, shareholders, affiliates, and assigns against all liabilities, claims, and damages owed to or brought by a third party and any related costs and expenses (including reasonable attorney's fees) that are based on:

-DigiCert’s material breach of this Agreement;

-DigiCert’s or its agent’s subcontractor’s, or personnel’s violation of a law or regulation;
+DigiCert’s material breach of this Agreement or violation of a law or regulation;

-Any statements, guarantees, and representations made by DigiCert or its agents subcontractors, or personnel to a Participant or other third party;
+Any statements, guarantees, and representations made by DigiCert in connection with DigiCert’s services;

-DigiCert’s breach of a Participant Agreement with a Participant;

-DigiCert’s or its agent’s subcontractor’s, or personnel’s failure to follow the CPS;
+DigiCert’s failure to materially comply with the CPS;

 DigiCert’s tax obligations, and any penalties or interest associated with such taxes, imposed by a government authority with respect to payments based on DigiCert’s income,